-With so many gaming handhelds hitting the market, we summarize all of the upcoming handhelds coming in 2024 that we think you should keep your eyes on.
+With so many gaming handhelds hitting the market, we’ve got a rundown of all the upcoming handheld consoles coming in 2024 that you should keep your eyes on.

 The popularity of handheld gaming devices has exploded since the launch of the Nintendo Switch, with the Steam Deck only pouring fuel on the fire.